cvdsfif/typizator-handler/README.md

 Setting the `IP_LIST` environment variable for your lambda to the JSON string representing a list of authorized IP addresses (for example, `["10.0.0.1"]`) limits the access to the handler's implementation to those IP addresses only.

-Setting the `ACCESS_MASK` lets you implement the access checking function that you pass as the fourth parameter to your `connectedHandlerImpl` or `handlerImpl`.
+Setting the `ACCESS_MASK` lets you implement the access checking function that you pass in the properties to your `lambdaConnector`.
 This function takes as arguments the handler's properties (first of all, for the database access), the security token sent by the client and the access rights context containing the number set as the `ACCESS_MASK` environment variable for the lambda. to give a simple example:

 ```ts
 const authenticator = async (props:HandlerProps, securityToken: string, access: AccessRights) => {